Using the Observer¶

 FooService.refreshData();

-method and pass in a callback function.
-When the CHANGED
+on method and pass in a callback function.
+When the CHANGED event is

 triggered, the callback function will be called with the event name as its first